-Bullying is a big reason for mental health problems.
-Scottish Government needs to prioritise preventing bullying and supporting children with poor mental health in schools.
+Bullying is a big reason for mental health problems in schools.
+Scottish Government needs to prioritise preventing bullying and supporting children with poor mental health in schools by ensuring dignity and a rights-based approach is at the heart of every school in Scotland.